Cy-clon3/awesome-ios-security/README.md

 - [frida-gum](https://github.com/frida/frida-gum) - Cross-platform instrumentation and introspection library written in C.
 - [Fridax](https://github.com/NorthwaveSecurity/fridax) - Fridax enables you to read variables and intercept/hook functions in Xamarin/Mono JIT and AOT compiled iOS/Android applications.
 - [r2frida](https://github.com/nowsecure/r2frida) - Radare2 and Frida better together.
+- [r2ghidra](https://github.com/radareorg/r2ghidra) - An integration of the Ghidra decompiler for radare2.
 - [iproxy](https://github.com/libimobiledevice/libusbmuxd) - A utility allows binding local TCP ports so that a connection to one (or more) of the local ports will be forwarded to the specified port (or ports) on a usbmux device.
 - [itunnel](https://code.google.com/archive/p/iphonetunnel-usbmuxconnectbyport/downloads) - Use to forward SSH via USB.
 - [objection](https://github.com/sensepost/objection) - A runtime mobile exploration toolkit, powered by Frida, built to help you assess the security posture of your mobile applications, without needing a jailbreak.